2 external displays setup with M1/M2 MacBook using Dell D6000.Last updated: November 2022

 It turns out that the 2020 MacBook Pro M1 doesn't support more than one monitor natively.

-After I got my new MacBook Pro M1 at work, I quickly realized that I couldn't connect a second monitor using my regular USB-C dongle.
-It turns out that the new MacBook Pro M1s doesn't support more than one monitor natively, BUT there is a workaround - the DisplayLink technology which allows you to connect up to 5 external displays to a MacBook.
-I started doing research to find myself the best device.
+BUT there is a workaround - the DisplayLink technology allows you to connect up to 5 external displays to a MacBook.
+So I started researching to find myself a docking station.

 As a result, the content for this page was created.
 I have grouped devices that will work with your M1 MacBook by adapters, hubs, and docking stations.